 Step 2: How the user can Configure the 2FA

-- Welcome Message for users: The following screen will be shown to users after enabling 2FA for a particular user.
+- Welcome Message for users: The following screen will be shown to users after enabling 2FA for a particular user & to configure Two Factor authentication methods, the user needs to click the Next button.

-- Configure the Google Authenticator app: Once the user clicks Next, the Google Authenticator setup screen will be shown.
-Where the user needs to scan the QR code and then enter the 6 digit OTP.
+- Configure the Mobile Authenticator app: The below screen will be shown at the time of configuring Mobile Authenticator as a 2FA method.
+On this page the user needs to scan the QR code or use the Secret Key and then enter the 6 digit OTP generated on mobile app.

 Step 3: Additional Features